Pro day cancellations forcing changes to NFL draft process

-INDIANAPOLIS (WLNS) — Bill Polian simplified the NFL’s draft process years ago.
+INDIANAPOLIS (AP) — Bill Polian simplified the NFL’s draft process years ago.

+He studied film, relied on medical experts, checked the numbers and interviewed players.

 “And the people who haven’t done it as long as I did are probably a little discombobulated about that right now.”